Categories : Bows

 How to practice archery without shooting arrows?

-To develop the skills archers need to make better shots, a lot of time must be spent practicing.
+To develop the skills archers need to make better shots, it's necessary to spend a lot of time training.

 For a good archer, there are times when shooting numerous arrows per session is necessary to improve and best prepare for competition.
 However, a complete athlete must improve on other equally important points.
 So, sometimes it's appropriate to change the parameters of a session using specific exercises by removing the focus from the target during practice.